ashleychontos/pySYD/docs/quickstart.rst

 The examples on this page assume that the user already has some basic-level knowledge or experience with `Python`.
-If not, we recommend visiting the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting some of our examples.
+If not, we recommend visiting the Python website and going through some of `their tutorials <https://docs.python.org/3/tutorial/>`_ first before attempting our examples.

 **Jump to** ``pySYD`` **used:**
  - :ref:`via command line<script>`